 - Knead the dough just enough to make it hold together ( about 30 seconds ) then roll it out into 3/4 inch sheet and cut out 12 rounds with your biscuit cutter.
 Try your best not to twist the biscuit cutter, instead press on straight.
 Otherwise by twisting it, you risk sealing the sides of the biscuits and they won't fluff up as nicely.

 - Line a stainless steel cookie sheet with parchment paper and arrange the cold biscuits on it.
 Bake in the preheated oven for 15-18 min until golden brown on top.
 Cool on a cooling rack and serve with butter.

 - When cutting the dough with the biscuit cutter Do Not Twist the cutter, because it seals the edges and your biscuits won’t grow and puff up as they should.

-- Experiments with caraway seeds instead of chives, they make a lovely addition.
+- Experiments with caraway or fennel seeds instead of chives, they make a lovely addition.